A Photo Essay on Visual

 Sometimes I use a Polaroid or digital camera just to have a general view of the light.

-Since 1995 I have taken photos almost daily, updating a kind of diary of the everyday life of me and my friends.
+Since 1995 I have taken photos almost daily, updating a kind of diary

-Discover more on AFTERSUMMER ► Here
+Discover more on this exploration ► Here